oberstet/scratchbox/freebsd/cruncher.md

 make install clean
 ```

-This should have build a Java
+This should have a Java thing now

 ```console
 root@crunchertest:/usr/ports/java/openjdk8 # java -version